-Confined spaces are difficult to enter and exit, and are generally not designed for continuous human occupancy.
+Confined spaces are difficult to enter and exit and are generally not designed for continuous human occupancy.
 When a confined space contains a hazard or a hazard is introduced, they can be extremely dangerous.
-Every year there are a number of fatalities that occur from confined space accidents, and often this includes someone who was just trying to help rescue a coworker.
+Every year, a number of fatalities occur from confined space accidents, and often this includes someone who was just trying to help rescue a coworker.

 Contact the Confined Space Program Manager for new space evaluations, written entry permits, guidance with LBNL policy/procedures and assistance with hazard control design.